Walmtech/smartie4kodi/README.md

 Kodi support for LCD Smartie

 Fork of orginal Kodi4Smartie to setup some new features for my own needs.
-Moved source from Nuget to vcpkg and retargeted to Visual Studio 2022 Removed Test section I wasn't using.
-Currently V1.01 same as orginal no new features Renamed to follow Kodi Trademark rules.
+Moved source from Nuget to vcpkg and retargeted to Visual Studio 2022.
+Removed the Test section I wasn't using.
+Renamed to follow Kodi Trademark rules.

+Currently V1.01 added extra dll calls for features I wanted.

 ![](/docs/smartie4kodi1.png)